IshanJawade/ios_file_system/README.md

 # ios_file_system (Concept)
-    I am tring to make File System app for IOS devices like iPhones and iPads.
+    I am tried to make File System app for IOS devices like iPhones and iPads.
 So that we can use and feel the file systemin IOS devices at list in the app.
 I hope we can use our storage devices with thies devices.

 #-------File Manager for IOS Devices--------